 Deliberation status in 2018 and 2019

-Main Themes for Deliberations and Topics at the Board of Directors during FY2022
+Main themes for deliberations and topics of the Board of Directors during FY2023 (met 16 times)

 Theme category Main topics